Supramolecular Bio-inorganic Chemistry

 • Obtain selective and efficient supramolecular catalysts.

-Expertise: Supramolecular Chemistry, Coordination Chemistry, Biomimetic Chemistry, Macrocyclic chemistry, Calixarenes and Resorcinarenes, Dioxygen Activation.
+Expertise: Supramolecular Chemistry, Coordination Chemistry, Biomimetic Chemistry, Macrocyclic chemistry, Calixarenes and Resorcinarenes.

-Tools: Organic synthesis (functionalization of molecular hosts, synthesis of ligands); coordination chemistry of Zn, Cu, Co, Fe; Spectroscopies (NMR, EPR, UV-vis-NIR, fluorescence, IR), mass spectrometry; cyclic voltammetry; ITC…
+Tools: Organic synthesis (functionalization of molecular hosts, synthesis of ligands); coordination chemistry of Zn, Cu, Cr; Spectroscopies (NMR, EPR, UV-vis-NIR, fluorescence, IR), mass spectrometry; cyclic voltammetry…

 Rational strategies for the selective functionalization of calixarenes“, R. Lavendomme, S. Zahim, G. De Leener, A. Inthasot, A. Mattiuzzi, M. Luhmer, O. Reinaud, I. Jabin,* Asian J. Org.
 Chem.
 2015, 4, 10–722.
 DOI: 10.1002/ajoc.201500178.